 It can become quite tough finding all the right drivers when you reinstall Windows, some may come from the manufacturer website, others could be for unknown or discontinued hardware.
 DriverPacks is a set of hundreds of drivers which you integrate into a Windows XP install disc, and then while Windows is installing, any needed hardware drivers contained in those packs are automatically installed as well.
 It’s a nice solution when you have to do nothing but wait a few extra minutes instead of playing detective or using another computer to get your drivers for a clean install.

 DriverPacks also produce packages for Vista and Windows 7 but they are less useful because the DriverPacks system has never been updated to support them.
 There is another method for Vista and 7 whereby you can create a DVD/USB to install drivers after the operating system has been installed.

 Here we show you how to create a Windows XP setup disc which will install most, if not all of your important drivers.
 You will need a Windows XP install CD.
 Note you can create the disc using a Windows vista/7/8/8.1 system but it will obviously only install Windows XP.

-1. Copy everything from your Windows XP CD to a new folder, for example C:\XPSOURCE
+1. Insert your Windows XP install CD and copy all files/folders to a folder on your computer, for example C:\WindowsXP.

-2. Download DriverPacks Base and place the self-extracting file to a new folder, for example, C:\DriverPacks.
-Run the DriverPacks Base file and allow it to extract it’s contents to the folder you picked.
+2. Download DriverPacks Base and place the self-extracting executable file into a new folder, e.g. C:\DriverPacks.
+Execute the DriverPacks Base file and let it extract its contents.

-5. When you’re at the page asking you to select location of platform, make sure “disc” is selected, and click Browse button.
-Browse to C:\XPSOURCE.
-It will identify the operating system type.
-Click Next.
+5. Run DPs_BASE.exe from the C:\DriverPacks folder, expand the Settings tree and click on Location.
+At the page asking you to select location of platform, make sure “disc” is selected, click Browse and locate the folder you copied the Windows XP CD contents to in step #1.
+It will then identify the operating system inside the folder.